lessor/lessor/README.md

 Lessor aims to make it easier to choose to deploy and proxy to many instances of a single-tenant application by providing tools, services, and libraries that are purpose-built for this kind of deployment strategy.

+### Staging Environments

+Often, during the development process, developers need a quick (but reliable) way to deply an instance of an application (with various versions of it's components).
+Perhaps this is apart of a CI system that auto-deploys every PR to a repo or perhaps you need to create a demo instance of an app to perform user research.

+Lessor aims to make this process easier by providing a typed API that can be managed via source-controlled files and RBAC for deploying application instances.

 ## How Does It Work?

 Lessor uses the [Operator](https://coreos.com/blog/introducing-operators.html) pattern to encode domain-specific operational knowledge into software.
 The Operator pattern describes using a Kubernetes [Custom Resorce Definition](https://kubernetes.io/docs/concepts/api-extension/custom-resources/) and a [Controller](https://github.com/kubernetes/community/blob/master/contributors/devel/controllers.md) to provide a declarative configuration interface to a self-healing system.